Amir-Delta/PostProcessor-for-TRACC-Outputs/README.md

 # The scripts
 There are two scripts within this repository.
 Although they are pretty similar in structure, they use different functions to calculate accessibility score.
-* [AccessibilityScore_TravelTime](AccessibilityScore_TravelTime.py) calculates accessibility score based on the travel time between origins and destinations.
-This script is used when travel time is more important to the user than travel distance, for example when travel mode is transit.
+* [AccessibilityScore_TravelTime](AccessibilityScore_TravelTime.py) calculates accessibility score based on travel time between origins and destinations.
+This script is used when travel time is more important to transportation network user than travel distance, for example when travel mode is transit.
-* [AccessibilityScore_TravelDistance](AccessibilityScore_TravelDistance.py) calculates accessibility score based on the travel distance between origins and destinations.
-This script is used when travel distance is more important to the user than travel time, for example when travel mode is walk.
+* [AccessibilityScore_TravelDistance](AccessibilityScore_TravelDistance.py) calculates accessibility score based on travel distance between origins and destinations.
+This script is used when travel distance is more important to transportation network user than travel time, for example when travel mode is walk.

 ## Variables and Parameters
 In the beginning of each script, a few variables and scripts need to be specified.
 These variables are as follows:
-* **Server**: The name of the Microsoft SQL Server on which TRACC run output is stored
+* **Server**: The name of Microsoft SQL Server on which TRACC run output is stored,
-* Database: The name of the Microsoft SQL database on which TRACC run outputs is stored.
-Note that every time a new project is defined in TRACC, a new database is created in Microsoft SQL Server to store the outputs of TRACC run whithin that project.
+* **Database**: The name of Microsoft SQL database on which TRACC run output is stored.
+Note that every time a new project is defined in TRACC, a new database is created in Microsoft SQL Server to store the outputs of runs associated with that project,
-* ResultHeaderId: An integer that identifies the specific TRACC run for which the accessibility score is calculated.
-The first run in a new TRACC project is assigned a ResultHeaderId of 1.
-The ResultHeaderId increases one by one in the subsequent runs.
+* **ResultHeaderId**: An integer that identifies the specific TRACC run for which the accessibility score is calculated.
+The first run in a new TRACC project is assigned a **ResultHeaderId** of **1**.
+The **ResultHeaderId** increases one by one in the subsequent runs,
-* output: The path and name of the CSV file that will be created by the scripts and would contain the accessibility score for each origin.
+* **output**: The path and name of the CSV file that will be created by the script and contain the accessibility score for each origin,
-* Saturation and weight for each point of interest category, Travel distance (threshold_miles in AccessibilityScore_TravelTime) or travel time (threshold_minutes in AccessibilityScore_TravelDistance) catchments, and beta: These are parameters that define the shape of accessibility function.
+* Saturation and weight for each point of interest category, travel distance (**threshold_miles** in AccessibilityScore_TravelTime) or travel time (**threshold_minutes** in AccessibilityScore_TravelDistance) catchments, and beta: These are parameters that define the shape of accessibility function.
 See [the study](Developing%20a%20Census%20Block%20Level%20Accessibility%20Measure%20for%20St.%20Louis%20Metropolitan%20Area.pdf) for more information on these parameters.

-## The outputs
+## The output
 The output of each of these scripts is a CSV file with two columns.
-The first column, **OrigName**, is an ID that identifies the origin (e.g. block) for which the accessibility score is calculated; the second column, **score**, is the accessibility score for that origin.
+The first column, **OrigName**, is an ID that identifies the origin (here, US Census Block) for which the accessibility score is calculated; the second column, **score**, is the accessibility score for that origin.